 The country where your bank account is located.
 It's important to select the correct country because this determines the information we need to validate your account.

 The currency type that applies to your bank account.
-We recommend that you choose to receive payments in your local currency, if that option is available to you.
+We recommend that you choose to receive payments in your local currency if that option is available to you.
 This will help minimize any fees that may be deducted by your bank.
-Banks may charge fees when you're receiving payments as an international transfer, so using local (domestic) transfers in local currencies can help reduce fees, which means you can get paid more.
+Banks may charge fees when you're receiving payments as an international transfer (SWIFT), so using local (domestic) transfers in local currencies can help reduce fees, which means you can get paid more.

 Your account number or IBAN (International Bank Account Number) is a specific number assigned to your personal account.
 Account numbers (domestic) tend only to include numbers, but IBANs include both letters and numbers.